datakeks/TidyDataProject/README.md

 ### runanalysis.R Explanation
 **Assumptions**
-This script assumes the user has the necessary packages installed (data.table and dplyr).
+This script assumes the user has the necessary packages installed (dplyr).

 **0. Preparing the data**
 * load the necessary libraries